-ABERTAWE BRO MORGANNWG UNIVERSITY LOCAL HEALTH BOARD, having headquarters at 1 Talbot Gateway, Baglan Energy Park, Baglan, Port Talbot, SA12 7BR
+SWANSEA BAY UNIVERSITY HEALTH BOARD having headquarters at 1 Talbot Gateway, Baglan Energy Park, Baglan, Port Talbot, SA12 7BR

-ANEURIN BEVAN LOCAL HEALTH BOARD, having headquarters at Mamhilad House, Mamhilad Park Estate, Pontypool, NP4 0YP

-BETSI CADWALADR UNIVERSITY LOCAL HEALTH BOARD, having headquarters at Ysbyty Gwynedd, Penrhosgarnedd, Bangor, Gwynedd, LL57 2PW

-CARDIFF AND VALE UNIVERSITY LOCAL HEALTH BOARD, having headquarters at University Hospital of Wales, Heath Park, Cardiff, CF14 4XW

-CWM TAF UNIVERSITY LOCAL HEALTH BOARD, having headquarters at Ynysmeurig House, Navigation Park, Abercynon, Rhondda Cynon Taf, CF45 4SN.

-HYWEL DDA LOCAL HEALTH BOARD, having headquarters at Merlin’s Lane, Winch Court, Haverfordwest, Pembrokeshire, SA61 1SB

-POWYS TEACHING LOCAL HEALTH BOARD, having headquarters at Mansion House, Bronllys, Brecon, Powys, LD3 0LS

 WHEREAS:

 A. In accordance with the Emergency Ambulance Services Committee (Wales) Directions 2014 (2014 No.566 (W.67)) and the amended Directions 2016 (No.8 (W.8)) the LHBs are required to establish a Joint Committee for the purpose of jointly exercising their Delegated Functions and providing the Relevant Services (emergency ambulance) from 1 April 2014 and (non emergency patient transport) from 1 April 2016.